tamettu/StartLearnRust/README.md

 # StartLearnRust
-My Rust learning project (make  a ball can move)
+Day one learning Rust (make  a ball can move)